Stephanie’s Vision for District 3.

 As Commissioner, I will:

-• Improve access to local businesses through better transit, flexible parking policies, and adaptive reuse of existing spaces
+• Improve access to businesses through better connectivity and use of existing spaces

 Building Connected Communities Through Access and Infrastructure